Skip to primary navigation Skip to content Skip to footer

-Ohio native Frank Stranahan came to the area now known as Fort Lauderdale in January 1893 at the age of 27, hired on to manage his cousin’s camp and ferry at Tarpon Bend on the New River.
-He quickly established a thriving trading business with the Seminole Indians, gaining a reputation among them as a fair businessman.
-Arriving by dugout canoes, large groups of Seminole families would camp at the post for days at a time.
+Ohio native Frank Stranahan arrived in what is now Fort Lauderdale in January 1893 at the age of 27.
+Hired to manage his cousin’s ferry and camp at Tarpon Bend on the New River, Frank quickly built a thriving trading business with the Seminole Indians.
+Known for his fairness and respect, Frank earned the Seminoles’ trust, and they often traveled by dugout canoe to trade, camping at the post for several days at a time.

-In 1894, Frank acquired ten acres for his own commercial interests and moved the trading post farther west along the river.
-This property became the focal point of the tiny New River settlement, of which Stranahan was now its postmaster.
-By 1899, the community had grown large enough to qualify for a teacher from the county board of education.
-Eighteen-year-old Ivy Julia Cromartie of Lemon City, what is now North Miami, was hired at $48 a month for the job.
-Community members built the one-room schoolhouse for Ivy and her nine students.
+In 1894, Frank acquired ten acres of land farther west along the river to expand his business.
+This site became the heart of the small New River settlement, where Frank also served as postmaster.
+By 1899, the population had grown enough to warrant a schoolteacher, and 18-year-old Ivy Julia Cromartie from Lemon City (now North Miami) was hired for $48 a month.
+The community built a one-room schoolhouse for Ivy and her nine students.

 Frank and Ivy came to know each other during the five months Ivy lived and taught at the settlement.
 They married on August 16, 1900, at her family home, and as was not uncommon for married women at the time, Ivy gave up her paid position.
 She did not, however, give up her teaching aspirations.
 Instead, she turned her attention to the Seminole children, offering informal lessons at the trading post that respected the tribe’s traditions.
 Her approach quelled skeptical tribal elders’ fears and formed the basis for her life-long friendship with the Seminole people.